Chris Baldwin (he/him) CHAIR/ TRUSTEE SAFEGUARDING LEAD

 Matt is currently Development Manager at Lichfield Garrick Theatre, and has previously worked for Derby Theatre, Derby Live and Curve Theatre in Leicester.
 He has been associated with People Express for a few years now as part of the Friends of Hatton Salt Brook group and seen the positive impact the charity has made in the village.
 Matt volunteers as a Dementia Champion for the Alzheimer's Society and fundraises for various charities through running (slowly) or walking challenges and coffee mornings!
 He lives in Hatton with his husband and cat.

-Throughout the pandemic he worked tirelessly as a key worker, yet moving online, he also worked as an expert by experience consultant for Derbyshire County Council, Citizens Advice Mid-Mercia, and the Autism Information & Advice Service.
-He made contributions to the Derbyshire Autism Alliance meetings, and subsequently invited onto Derbyshire Autism Partnership Board; set up to implement the UK government’s adult autism strategy.
+Throughout the pandemic they worked tirelessly as a key worker, yet moving online, they also worked as an expert by experience consultant for Derbyshire County Council, Citizens Advice Mid-Mercia, and the Autism Information & Advice Service.
+They made contributions to the Derbyshire Autism Alliance meetings, and subsequently invited onto Derbyshire Autism Partnership Board; set up to implement the UK government’s adult autism strategy.

-Graham identifies as a proud member of the Neurodiverse community and is a passionate advocate and spokesperson on behalf of vulnerable adults, with his lived experience of disability, learning difficulty, social exclusion, and mental health issues.
+Gray identifies as a proud member of the Neurodiverse community and is a passionate advocate and spokesperson on behalf of vulnerable adults, with their lived experience of disability, learning difficulty, social exclusion, and mental health issues.

 Elodie Horsewell (she/her)